ampotos/dynStruct/README.md

 The python script dynStruct.py do the structure recovery and will start the web_ui when available.

-The idea behind the strcture recovery is to have a quick idea of the structure are used by the program.
+The idea behind the structure recovery is to have a quick idea of the structures are used by the program.

-It's impossible to recover exactaly the same structure than it was in the source code, so some choice were made.
+It's impossible to recover exactly the same structures than it was in the source code, so some choice were made.
-To recover the size of members dynStruct.py look at the size of the accesses for the offset, it keep the more used size, if 2 or more size are used the number of time it keep the bigger size.
+To recover the size of members dynStruct.py look at the size of the accesses for a particular offset, it keep the more used size, if 2 or more size are used the same number of time it keep the bigger size.

 All type are ```uint<size>_t```, all the name are ```offset_<offset_int_the_struct>```.
 Some offset in blocks have no access in the ouput of the dynStruct dynamoRIO client, so the empty offset are fill